tushartushar/taksidiotis/guide.md

 ## Restaurants/Travernas

+In the heart of Athens, under the shade of the temple of Hephaestus on the picturesque Adrianou Street, lies the unique restaurant Kuzina.
+The old mansion where the restaurant is hosted keeps a hidden surprise for tis guests: the breathtaking view to Acropolis from its Tarazza!
+Based on modern Greek cuisine, Aris Tsanaklidis, the renowned chef, creates a unique menu that makes Kuzina stand out for combining traditional cuisine and culinary inventiveness.
+[click to view website] https://www.kuzina.gr/en/home

 Treat yourself with some ice cream and waffles at "Bufala Gelato" in the sunny Glyfada.
 [click to view website](http://bufalagelato.com)